palomaMacedo/AWS/aws-studies/fundamentals/tips.md

 Your application running

 You can create an AMI from that server and use it to launch 10 identical instances in seconds! 🚀

+⚠️ Important: AMIs are regional — if you create one in São Paulo, you need to copy it to use in another region!